 5 Ways to Prep Your Home for School

-No matter what kind of schooling you are doing, it will be helpful to have a system in place for your papers.
+School equals lots of papers so it is helpful to have a system set up to handle the papers.
 Here are some of our favorite methods:

-Create School Memories Binders- The kids love having the binders full of memories of items they created.
+Create School Memories Binders- The kids love having binders full of memories of items they created.
 Go ahead and prep your binder so you can easily put items into the binder over the course of the school year.

 Make a school space at home- I absolutely love what Sumer did with her space for learning at home!